 - Are specific goals and measurable objectives for each year of the project listed for both the initial project and the proposed continuation project?
-Does the applicant provide the baseline and results or method(s) of measurement? - Are the proposed outcome measures appropriate for the services provided, and are the expected changes clinically significant? - Does the application provide a clear and appropriate plan for data collection and management, statistical analyses, and interpretation of results to follow, measure, and report on the project's outcomes?
+Does the applicant provide the baseline and results or method(s) of measurement? - Are the proposed outcome measures appropriate for the services provided, and are the expected changes clinically significant?

-- If an evidence-based intervention is being adapted in a population where it has not been tried/tested, are plans for evaluation of barriers, effectiveness, and fidelity to the model described? - Is the qualitative analysis of planned policy or system changes described?
+- Does the application provide a clear and appropriate plan for data collection and management and data analyses? - If an evidence-based intervention is being adapted in a population where it has not been tried/tested, are plans for evaluation of barriers, effectiveness, and fidelity to the model described? - Is the qualitative analysis of planned policy or system changes described?